 Aaptive is a European startup that has over 200,000 members.
 Over 30,000 Aaptive classes take place every day.
 This subscription-based business offers users hundreds of audio trainings in different domains – from yoga to strength training with coaches guiding users.
 This startup has transformed the way people perceive fitness workouts, validating that audio can be a powerful tool to not only guide users through workouts but also motivate them in a more efficient way.

 To sum up, fitness studios will have to become click-and-mortar offering both offline and online workouts or lose a market game with more innovative gyms and a myriad of online fitness apps.
+To do it, they will strongly rely on digital product design services.

 Ultimately, fitness apps will be competing with each other for user acquisition and retention with app churn rate increasing together with a depleting motivation of people to work out.
 Those that help users achieve their desired fitness results faster using artificial intelligence will stay in business.